How Long Do Dentures Last?

 Dentures require proper maintenance.
 To keep them clean, stain-free and looking good, take the following tips into consideration:

-• Cleanse dentures after every meal.
+• Clean them after every meal.
 All you have to do is to run water over your dentures to remove any food debris.

-• Handle your dentures with care.
+• Handle them with care.
 Make sure you don’t bend or damage the appliance when cleaning it.

 • Wash your mouth every time you remove your dentures.
 Use a soft toothbrush to clean your cheeks, tongue and the roof of your mouth.

-• Brush your dentures three times per day, and soak them overnight.
+• Brush them three times per day, and soak them overnight.

 If you have any questions about dentures, contact us today!